dgroomes/arrow-playground/sort-and-search/README.md

 * [x] DONE Multiply the data into "parallel universes" so we can better see the effect of Arrow (spoiler: you pay an overhead for Arrow from Java so I see slower performance than just in-memory Java objects.
 My observations are naive though.
   This is only for my own discovery and learning.)
+* [x] DONE Benchmark "full data set scan" performance.
+Compare scanning of the POJO data to Arrow data.
+Results: POJO is much faster for strings (a JVM optimization?
+Nice) and Arrow is slightly faster for integers.
 * [ ] Do something with a dictionary.
 Can I use a dictionary, keyed on the state codes?
-* [ ] Delete the city names from the example.
+* [x] OBSOLETE (Update: maybe not, because I used them to show the speed of varchar scanning) Delete the city names from the example.
 It's a bit crowded.
 In my next subproject I'll add them back and model them in Apache Arrow's table abstractions.
 That's a better fit.
 * [ ] Remove most of the fancy type-based search algorithm code to a different project.
 I got carried away (and quite lost) while implementing these algorithms and I'm happy with the result.
 But this codebase is not appropriate to use Java